corrinachow/chatty-app/README.md

 # Chatty App

 Chatty App is a single page app built with React.JS that allows connected users to send messages either anonymously or under a chosen pseudonym.
+Users can also isert multiple image urls which will render in the chat box.

 ## Final Product